mikerockett/vue-routisan/README.md

 });
 ```

-**NOTE:** If you define `guard` in the group options and then use the `guard()` method on one of the routes in the callback function, the guards defined for the group will take priority and be executed first.
+**NOTE:** Navigation guards defined for the group will take priority over guards defined on the individual routes in the callback.

 ### Route prefixes